zhangliangyu32/assignment1-basics/writeup.md

 Problem (train_bpe_expts_owt):

-1. It uses 231GB memories and takes -- mins to finish.
+1. It uses 231GB memories and takes about 50 hours to finish.
 The longest token is the word "---", which makes perfect sense.

+2.

+Problem (tokenizer_experiments):

+1. The compression ratios of the tiny stories tokenizer and the owt tokenizer are 4.094558901215002 and --- , respectively.

+2.

+3. The throughput of the two tokenizers are 8206.930357155328 and ----.
+It will take 114095 and ---- seconds if we use the two tokenizers to tokenize the Pile dataset, respectively.

+4. .